Rectification of names: Xunzi

 Xun Zi wrote a chapter on "The Rectification of Names" developing a theme that had been introduced by Confucius saying: "Let the ruler be ruler, the subject subject; let the father be father, and the son son."
-Chapter 22, "on the Rectification of Names", claims the ancient sage kings chose names (名 (míng)) that directly corresponded with actualities (實 (shí)), but later generations confused terminology, coined new nomenclature, and thus could no longer distinguish right from wrong.
+Chapter 22, "on the Rectification of Names", claims the ancient sage kings chose names that directly corresponded with actualities, but later generations confused terminology, coined new nomenclature, and thus could no longer distinguish right from wrong.

 Xun Zi not only wrote that chapter on the topic of the rectification of names but went as far as to develop/expand the rectification into a system of logic.
 Xun Zi, who believed that man's inborn tendencies need to be curbed through education and ritual, countered to Mencius's view that man is innately good.
 He believed that ethical norms had been invented to rectify mankind.
 Other philosophers and logicians such as Guanzi, Mozi, and Gongsun Long developed their own theories regarding the rectification.
 Li in itself can be seen as the root of all this propriety and social etiquette discussed in the rectification of names as the cure to society's problems and the solution to a moral and efficient government and society.